hilapeleg/www/_posts/2014-06-01-hackernews-redesign.md

 People are bussy.
 During the day we work and dont have alot of time to get update on the things we like and find important (outside of work).
 That's why I feel that when a person see a element that he is familiar with he immediately finds his way through the infomation as quickly as possible.

-Numrtic System.
+## Numrtic System

 Human beings have limits on the capacity for processing information, as George A. Miller wrote In an article that was published in 1956 by the cognitive psychologist.
 My Y-Meter system presents 6 extents for ranking (0-20, 21-50, 51-100, 101-200, 201-400, 400+) so the reader will find fast what he's looking for.
-Insignia.
+## Insignia
 The colors I used are origin from the "Y-Combinator" logo.
 I used the scale from #FFFDFC to #FF6602.

 ![color-scale_03.png](/media/color-scale_03.png)